 Current students please refer to the M.S.W.
 Program Homepage on Canvas for announcements, dates and deadlines.

 See the application deadline here: Application deadline for Master of Social Work Admission in the College of Graduate Studies deadlines database.
-The application deadline for the September 2021 MSW intake is January 10, 2021 (new date).
-The application opens on September 1st annually.
+The application opens on September 1st annually for the following year.